 "It instills a sense of optimism," Groves said.
 "The kids are changing.
 They're feeling heard for the first time after years of 40-kid classes.
 It transforms their view of adults, or at least gives them a bridge to relate."

 El Cerrito's program has 36 coaches working with 56 students in two English classes focused on English-learners.
-Volunteers visit
+Volunteers visit the campus one day a week, meeting with each student for about 25 minutes and working on whatever assignment the teacher has given.

 The students are "smart and motivated, and really appreciated the one-on-one attention," said Maureen Dixon, a professional writer who volunteers with the program.
 "It's nice to give to someone who wants to receive."